barretobrunosb/koriabo-model/README.md

 This repository was produced as supplementary material to the paper "Demic Diffusion and Cultural Transmission?
-Assessing the spread of Koriabo Tradition as an archaeological correlate of the Cariban language expansions", presented to the journal _Antiquity_.
+Assessing the spread of Koriabo Tradition as an archaeological correlate of the Cariban language expansions", psubmitted to the journal _Antiquity_.

-It contains the code of radiocarbon modelling in R, the raw data of radiocarbon dates, and a webmap with the location dated sites associated with Koriabo settlements or trade finds.
+It contains the code of radiocarbon modelling in R, the raw data of radiocarbon dates, and a web map with the location of dated sites associated with Koriabo settlements or trade finds.